Home / Blog / Social Proof 101: How Reviews & Testimonials Boost Buyer Confidence

 Conclusion

-What is social proof in ecommerce?
+What is social proof in eCommerce?

 Social proof is evidence that other customers have purchased and approved your products, usually shown through reviews, ratings, and testimonials.